czaky/mobi/README.md

 the database or provide for any failure compensation should the "simulator" process crash due to various reasons.

+The (test) data loaded to the database is assumed to be cleaned and validated without any duplicate or missing records.
+For brevity any input data code has been omitted from the solution here.

 ## Components

 ### Database